Scalable quantum error mitigation for dynamical decoupling: Results

-Most previous studies conducted IDD without phase cycling or with two-step phase cycling (TPC).
-TPC suffices to select desired dynamic processes only when all pulses are error-free, whereas noisy inversion pulses induce unintended coherence-order changes ($\Delta p=\pm 1$) and cause coherence-population mixing.
-The pathways consisting of only $p=\pm 1$ states generate desired echoes reflecting pure decoherence; those involving p = 0 states generate undesired echoes that undergo intermittent relaxation processes (Fig. 1a).
-To illustrate this point, we applied a modified CPMG sequence on an ensemble of Cu$^{2+}$-based molecular qubits to separate desired and undesired echoes (Fig. 1c)\cite{ref44}.
-The former decays more than 600 times faster than the latter (Fig. 1e).
-In standard CPMG experiments (Fig. 1b), these two types of echoes overlap, causing TPC to overestimate $T_2$ that leads to positively biased thereby misleading assessment of qubit performance.
+Reliable implementation of phase cycling could construct an effective quantum channel that selectively isolates the target dynamics from spurious pathways.
+However, most previous studies implemented IDD without phase cycling or with two-step phase cycling (TPC).
+TPC suffices to select desired dynamic processes only when all pulses are error-free, whereas noisy inversion pulses induce unintended coherence-order changes ($\Delta p=\pm 1$) and cause coherence-population mixing (Fig. 1B and E).
+The pathways consisting of only $p=\pm 1$ states generate desired signals reflecting pure decoherence; those involving $p = 0$ states generate undesired signals that undergo intermittent relaxation processes.
+To illustrate this point, we applied a modified CPMG sequence on an ensemble of Cu$^{2+}$-based molecular qubits (Fig. 2B inset) to separate desired and undesired spin echoes (Fig. 1C)\cite{ref37}.
+The former decays more than 600 times faster than the latter (Fig. 1D).
+In standard CPMG experiments, these two types of echoes overlap, causing TPC to overestimate $T_2$ that leads to positively biased thereby misleading assessment of qubit performance.

-\textbf{Fig. 1.
-Introduction to phase cycling.} \textbf{a}, Desired and undesired coherence transfer pathways. \textbf{b}, Composition of CPMG sequence.
-It includes a $\pi/2$, coherence-generation pulse and a train of spin-locking inversion pulses. \textbf{c}, CPC for modified CPMG-2. q1 and H represent qubit and Hadamard gate, respectively. $\pm X$ represent inversion pulses with opposite phases. $Tr(\rho^i S_y)$ represents the expectation value of $S_y$ in the final state $\rho^i$ of the $i^{th}$ quantum circuit.
-Schemes on right are experimental outputs of quantum circuits with desired and undesired echoes highlighted. \textbf{d}, Example of Hadamard product orthogonality for the undesired echo in \textbf{c}. \textbf{e}, Echo decay curves of desired and undesired echoes.
-Data were collected for ensemble Cu$^{2+}$-based molecular qubits at 8 K by varying the interval between two inversion pulses.
-The desired and undesired echoes decay with apparent $T_2$ of \SI{7.33}{\micro\second} and \SI{4.64}{\milli\second}, respectively.

-Proper QEM of IDD requires selection of coherence-only dynamic processes.
-Consider an IDD-$m$ sequence with $m$ inversion pulses.
-The phase cycling includes $d_m$ quantum circuits differing only in phase, and phase configurations of all pulses construct a set $G=\left \{ g_1,\dots,g_m \right \}$ where $g_i$ is a $d_m$-dimensional vector encompassing phases of the i$^{th}$ inversion pulse.
-Naturally, coherence transfer pathways and corresponding echoes can be classified by indices of pulses causing coherence-population mixing (i.e. $\Delta p=\pm 1$) as they indicate where control errors need to be mitigated.
-For each class of pathways, we represent such indices by a set $F=\left \{ f_1,\dots,f_k \right \}$, and define a $d_m$-dimensional vector $V_E$ that encompasses phase shifts of echoes of all quantum circuits.
-As applying a $\pi$ phase shift to any erroneous pulse flips all corresponding echoes (Fig. 1c, d), we construct $g_i$ and $V_E$ with binary numbers where $+$1 and $-$1 represent original and $\pi$-shifted phases, respectively.
-This construction naturally leads to